 Raccoon in the Attic

-Raccoons are attracted to attics because it provides a dry, warm, and safe place for them to have their young.
+Raccoons love attics because they are a dry, warm, and secure place where the raccoons can have their young.
 During the day raccoons remain in their dens until nightfall where they roam around your house looking for food scraps or other things that can help them survive.
 In addition to this, these little critters will also drag whatever they find into their den which includes wood, dirt, and even outdoor garbage.

 We use humane and safe methods to remove raccoons from your home or property.
 This is our procedure for removing raccoons from your home or property.

 - Set Traps